Jonathan Gould

-Jonathan Alan Gould (born 18 July 1968) is a football coach and former professional player who is a goalkeeping coach for Stoke City.
+Jonathan Alan Gould (born 18 July 1968) is a football coach and former professional player.

 As a player, he was a goalkeeper from 1989 until 2009 playing for numerous clubs, notably in the Premier League for Coventry City and in the Scottish Premier League for Celtic.
 He also played in the Football League for Halifax Town, West Bromwich Albion, Bradford City, Gillingham, Preston North End, Hereford United and Bristol City.
 Born in England, he was capped twice by Scotland and was part of their squad for the 1998 FIFA World Cup.

 Upon retiring from playing he joined New Zealand side Hawke's Bay United as player/manager in 2006, before moving to Wellington Phoenix as player/assistant coach in 2009.
 He has also worked on the coaching staff at West Bromwich Albion, Middlesbrough and Preston North End.

 Personal life

 Gould was born in England and is the elder son of former Wales and Wimbledon manager Bobby Gould.
+He attended Bristol Grammar School and later worked in banks for a few years, in Bristol and London.

 Club career

 Gould had a spell in New Zealand in 1989 playing for Napier City Rovers, where he won the New Zealand National Soccer League.
 Of note, Gould could not get a game in goal for Napier City Rovers and instead played for them as a defender.
 He returned to Britain and played for Clevedon Town, Halifax Town and West Bromwich Albion before making his name at Coventry City for whom he played 27 games between 1992 and 1996; first under his father Bobby and later under Phil Neal.
 He was given a free transfer by the Sky Blues in 1996 and joined 2nd Division Bradford City on deadline day.
 In May 1996 he played in Bradford City's 2-0 play off final victory against Notts County at Wembley, earning the club promotion to Division One (now known as The Championship).
 The following season, he was replaced at Bradford by Mark Schwarzer.

 Celtic plucked Gould from Bradford City's reserves in August 1997 and he made his debut on 9 August 1997 in a 7–0 away win over Berwick Rangers in the Scottish League Cup.
 He quickly became one of the mainstays of the great championship winning side that prevented Rangers completing 10 in a row.
 Gould kept 24 clean sheets in 48 appearances that season and his performance in a gruelling 1–0 win over Aberdeen at Pittodrie in March 1998 was particularly outstanding.
 In addition to his league championship winner's medal, Gould also picked a Scottish League Cup winner's medal that season in Celtic's 3–0 win over Dundee United in November 1997.
+He also placed third for the SFWA Footballer of the Year award in 1998.